15 Ways to Fill Your Cart With Fresh Produce for Less

 Don’t give up on overripe produce either.
 Give bananas, avocados, spinach, peaches and pears a second life when they’re past their prime by turning them into smoothies, sauces, jams, salad dressings, casseroles and more.

-Nicole Dow is a senior writer at The Penny Hoarder.
+Kaz Weida is a senior writer at The Penny Hoarder.
+Nicole Dow is a former senior writer at The Penny Hoarder.